Mr-Vitalii/Phonebook_frontend/README.md

 - Enter your registered email and password.
 - Click on the login button.

+3. Ability to change avatar:

+- Click on the avatar picture.
+- Select the desired picture on your device.
+- Click the "Upload" button.

-3. View your contacts:
+4. View your contacts:

 - Once logged in, you will see a list of your contacts.
 - Contacts are displayed in a visually pleasing and user-friendly format.

-4. Add a new contact:
+5. Add a new contact:

 - Fill in the required details, such as name and phone number.
 - Click on the "Add Contact" button to add the contact.

-5. Delete a contact:
+6. Delete a contact:

 - Locate the contact you wish to delete.
 - Click on the "Delete" button next to the contact.

-6. Add a contact to your favorites list:
+7. Add a contact to your favorites list:

 - Locate the contact you wish to add to favorites list.
 - Click on the heart next to the contact.

-7. Filter contacts by name:
+8. Filter contacts by name:

 - Use the search bar at the top of the contact list.
 - Enter the name you want the contact list will update to show only the matching contacts.

-8. Filter contacts by "favorite" status:
+9. Filter contacts by "favorite" status:

 - Use the checkbox at the top of the contact list.
 - Toggle the checkbox to show only contacts with the status "favorite".